playauraai/Rhaegal-Pro/README.md

 - **Lock Icon Spoofing:** Fake HTTPS indicators

 **What This Reveals:**
-- Γ£à Web security researchers study this
+- ✅ Web security researchers study this
-- Γ£à Bug bounty hunters exploit this
+- ✅ Bug bounty hunters exploit this
-- Γ£à Phishing campaigns use these techniques
+- ✅ Phishing campaigns use these techniques
-- Γ£à Credential theft attacks rely on this
+- ✅ Credential theft attacks rely on this
-- Γ¥î Browser vendors actively patch these
+- ❌ Browser vendors actively patch these
-- Γ¥î Most users don't understand these attacks
+- ❌ Most users don't understand these attacks
-- Γ¥î Only advanced web security researchers know all vectors
+- ❌ Only advanced web security researchers know all vectors

-Γ¥ô **Want the complete browser UI spoofing guide with clickjacking techniques, fullscreen exploitation, and tabnabbing chains?** ΓåÆ Purchase Full Report
+❓ **Want the complete browser UI spoofing guide with clickjacking techniques, fullscreen exploitation, and tabnabbing chains?** → Purchase Full Report

 ---